icco/natnatnat/longform/drafts/2015-12-31-promoting-reliability.md

 The first level is "can our customers use our product?"
 Often many people stop there.
 If the product is a simple web page or a small art project, you probably care about its health like you would a house plant.
 It's still green, I water it on occasion, people smile when they visit and see it.
 If it dies, I don't care too much, I'll just go buy another.

 But let's assume you want to get past this level of "it looks fine" to actually knowing how healthy something is.
 If you're a human, you often will start weighing yourself, watching what you eat, going to the gym and measuring your progress.
-With a website, you can do this as well, with a single word: Monitoring.
+With a website, you can do this as well with a single word: Monitoring.

 . . . gif here?

 What do you monitor you ask?
 Well that's actually a complicated question, because it depends on what you consider important, often it's not just one thing.
 A classic trio of things to monitor request rate, request duration and request error rate.
 These three aren't the end all be all of how to measure a service, but it's a decent place to start.
+But after you're monitoring those three basic things, it's time to start talking to your coworkers and figure out where to go from here.

 ## Production Culture